Accepting New Clients (updated Sep 25)

 Here are some ways to help you connect with your toddler:

-1. Give them positive attention – Positive interactions can be as simple as putting your arm around them as they play, making eye contact, or using caring facial expressions.
+• Give them positive attention: Positive interactions can be as simple as putting your arm around them as they play, making eye contact, or using caring facial expressions.
+Positive interactions aren’t just for the good times, you can also leverage positivity in moments of conflict such as practicing productive alternatives to time-outs.

-2. Play together – Make time to play dress-up, a game of imagination, or any other activity your kids enjoys.
+• Play together: Make time to play dress-up, a game of imagination, or any other activity your kids enjoys.
 Whatever it is, let them take the reins during this special time.

-3. Allow them to make their own decisions – Have your child pick out their outfit, snack, or toy to encourage a sense of independence.
+• Allow them to make their own decisions: Have your child pick out their outfit, snack, or toy to encourage a sense of independence.

-4. Read a book together – Reading with your kids helps stimulate their imagination, expands their understanding of the world, and develops language and listening skills.As a bonus, once you’re done reading, work together to create your own imaginative story.
+• Read a book together: Reading with your kids helps stimulate their imagination, expands their understanding of the world, and develops language and listening skills.As a bonus, once you’re done reading, work together to create your own imaginative story.

-1. Disconnect from technology – Sit down, put your electronic device aside, and play with your child for a few minutes.
+• Disconnect from technology: Sit down, put your electronic device aside, and play with your child for a few minutes.
 The vital part of this is being present with your kids.

-2. Talk with one another – Remember, your toddler is learning how the world works by watching you.
+• Talk with one another: Remember, your toddler is learning how the world works by watching you.
 Incorporate dialogue into everyday activities like brushing your teeth, making breakfast, doing household chores, grocery shopping, etc.Tell them how and why your actions are similar to what your family and friends do.
 Encourage them to ask questions and make their own observations.

 Connecting with younger kids (4-8)